sail-sg/jrystal/README.md

 - A helpful error message is crucial.

 - It's better for an abstraction to be small and specific than to be large and general.

+- Instead of being big and general, we prefer small and concreate.